4.50 from 2 votes

 Mango Cheese Cake (Egg Less)

 Fresh ripe mangoes are used to make this light and refreshing cheesecake.
 It makes for an amazing presentation and tastes just as exotic as it looks.
-The egg-less recipe is delightfully delicious and can be enjoyed by just about everyone.
+The egg-less recipe is delightfully delicious dessert and can be enjoyed by just about everyone.
+Its a quick and easy recipe

 • 16 graham cracker squares, crushed (approx. 1 cup of crumbs)